 The following page contains affiliate links.
 I may earn a commission if you purchase something through my affiliate links.

 I only discovered that I'm a Scanner personality and a highly-sensitive person at the age of 34 which has changed my life completely.
 Nobody, myself included, noticed these special traits because I always did what other people expected me to do.
 I just adapted to other people.
 I wasn't myself.
 But there was always this feeling that something was wrong.
 Wasn't there more to life?
 I often asked this myself but I didn't dare to ask others.
-When I was a child, I already had periods where I felt so depressed and even had longing for death.
+When I was a child, I already had periods where I felt so depressed and even had a longing for death.
 That's really unusual for a child.
-During my adolescence I started to feel really worse and I developed one health issue after the other since that time (urticaria, recurrent infections, allergies, food intolerances, histamine intolerance and eczema).
+During my adolescence, I started to feel really worse and I developed one health issue after the other since that time (urticaria, recurrent infections, allergies, food intolerances, histamine intolerance, and eczema).

 Then I stumbled upon a few sites where people made some decent income from writing.
 As writing has always been my greatest passion since I was able to write, I was thrilled about the idea to do the same.

 In 2010 I got started with writing for a German how-to website that paid upfront.
 I really loved it.
 Then, in 2011 I stopped writing due to the pregnancy and the birth of my daughter Marissa in 2012.
-Instead, I explored the Internet to learn about Internet Marketing, creating websites, blogging and Social Media.
-I completed a training in web design and Internet Marketing from home in 2014.
+Instead, I explored the Internet to learn about Internet Marketing, creating websites, blogging, and Social Media.
+I completed training in web design and Internet Marketing from home in 2014.